CallumBoase/react-into-html/readme.md

 </html>

 ```

+6. Now, open `index.html` in a browser and you should see the hello world component rendered.
+(No need to run a server, just open index.html directly in the browser).

 ### More advanced components
 Of course, we're going to want to develop much more complex components.
 You're free to do this just like you would in a normal react app now including:
 * Install and using NPM packages